support@meisterdrucke.com · 0043 4257 29415

 Classicism · Newspapers and Illustrations

 There was an Old Man who said, 'Hush!
 I perceive a young bird in this bush!', from 'A Book of Nonsense', published by Frederick Warne and Co., London, c.1875 by Edward Lear.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 childrens · illustration · illustrated · limerick · limericks · verse · rhyme · rhymes · poem · poetry · literature · humour · humourous · cartoon · victorian · text · male · large · giant · shrub · surreal · absurd · surprised · birdwatcher · birdwatching · conspicuous · Private Collection / Bridgeman Images · / Look and Learn